There Was a Problem Resetting Your PC: 7 Quick Fixes

 Step 3.
 On System Restore window, click Next.

 Step 4.
 Choose a system restore point and click Next.

 Step 5.
 Confirm the restore point and click Finish to start.

 System Restore can help you roll back Windows installation and essential system files or undo changes after installing Windows Update, device drivers, application, or modifing system settings incorrectly etc. But sometimes System Restore is not working in Windows 10 or previous version.

 At this time, you could use system image backup as a replacement.
-The premise is to create a system image and bootable media in advance, you could use free backup software - AOMEI Backupper Standard or its higher version.
+Let’s say you have created a system image and bootable media with AOMEI Backupper.

 Step 1.
-Insert bootable media and disk containing system image created by AOMEI Backupper Standard.
-Restart your computer and boot from it, then you will see the main page of this software.
+Insert bootable media and the disk containing system image.
+Restart your computer and boot from the bootable media.
+Then you will see the main page of this software.